 DC 1379.8 MP 1414.8 Turnoff for Clearwater State Recreation Site campground.

 DC 1385.9 MP 1420.9 Snowed Inn RV Park, phone 907-895-4270; full-hookups, tent sites, laundry.

 DC 1387 MP 1422 Junction of the Alaska and Richardson highways at DELTA JUNCTION (pop.
 984), all services.
 Visitor information is at the junction of the Alaska and Richardson highways.
 Delta Junction is the official end of the Alaska Highway; the Richardson Highway from Valdez continues 96 miles to Fairbanks.
-Gas, diesel and propane at Buffalo Center Service.
-Dining at the Alaska House Restaurant; dining/lodging at Alaskan Steakhouse and Motel; lodging at Kelly’s Alaska Country Inn and Alaska 7 Motel.
+Gas, diesel and propane available.
+Dining and lodging at Alaskan Steakhouse and Motel; lodging at Kelly’s Alaska Country Inn.
 Camping at Snowed Inn RV Park.
-Other services in town include The Calico Cow Quilt Shop, Napa Auto & Truck Parks, and Delta Meat and Sausage Co.
-Area lodging and attractions: The Lodge at Black Rapids, Silver Fox Roadhouse and Rika’s Roadhouse Cafe & Gifts at Big Delta Historical Park.
+Other services in town include The Calico Cow Quilt Shop; Buffalo Center Drive-In , an old-fashioned drive-in with “the best burgers, fries and shakes this side of the Yukon”; and Delta Meat and Sausage Co., stop by for samples.
+Area lodging and attractions: The Lodge at Black Rapids, Silver Fox Roadhouse and Rika’s Roadhouseat Big Delta Historical Park.

 The MILEPOST® Log continues to Fairbanks via the Richardson Highway (also designated Route 2 between Delta Junction and Fairbanks), with physical mileposts (V) indicating distance from Valdez.

 DC 1388 V 267 Delta State Recreation Site campground.